 \chapter{Background}

 \begin{quoting}[font=itshape,leftmargin=5cm,rightmargin=1cm] Do not feel lonely, the entire Universe is inside you. - Rumi\footnote{Persian poet and Sufi mystic of the 13th century} \end{quoting}

 While Europeans were taking their medieval nap, Arabs carried astronomy forward.
 Not only did they collect and combine the astronomy from e.g. Greece, Egypt and India into one mathematical language, they also made contributions to the Ptolemaic system and created instruments such as celestial globes, astrolabs and large observatories.
 Their motivation was mostly a practical one of wanting to determine prayer times and the direction to Mecca to high accuracy.
 But what might the Arabs have thought for themselves while looking up at the stars?
 While this will remain unknown, we now know that most of that twinkling in the sky comes from our home, the Milky Way.
 Stars in the Milky Way are organized in a slowly rotating disk of spiral arms, embraced by an additional spheroidal component, the bulge.
-If you are lucky, you can even see a diffuse and `milky' band, which is the combined light from millions of unresolved stars in this disk.
-What you can't see with your naked eye, is all the gas and dust out of which new stars are born.
+If you are lucky, you can even see a diffuse and `milky' band going across the night sky, and that is the combined light from millions of unresolved stars in the Milky Way disk.
+What you cannot see with your naked eye, is all the gas and dust out of which new stars are born.